ghc-proposals/ghc-proposals/proposals/0000-fine-grained-undecidable.md

 # Fine-grained pragmas for termination

 Currently when one needs to "escape" the termination checker, this is only possible by enabling `UndecidableInstances` and `UndecidableSuperClasses` in a per-module basis.
 However, this means losing those checks for every single type class, family, or instance defined in that module.
-This proposal introduces new `%terminating` and `%covered` modifiers to mark a specific definition, instead of the whole module.
+This proposal introduces new `%NoTerminationCheck`, `%LiberalCoverage`, and `%LiberalInjectivity` modifiers to mark a specific definition, instead of the whole module.

 ## Motivation